Swam solo brass

 “Fine,” we hear you thinking, “then….why the separate purchases?”

 We are the explainers, and we are going to explain – here and now – three very good reasons that is the case.

-- Anything for iPad brings Apple directly into the equation. iPad products are sold through Apple’s App Store, and the licensing system is entirely different for iPad products.
+- Anything for iOS brings Apple directly into the equation. iOS products are sold through Apple’s App Store, and the licensing system is entirely different for iOS products.

 - Our desktop versions DO include compatibility with quite a few formats for macOS and Windows: VST, VST3, Audio Units (macOS), AAX, NKS.
 There is quite a bit of time and work consumed in creating these compatibilities, fixing bugs with all of them, and maintaining them as the operating systems and the formats themselves are developed and change.
 Look – see that programmer over there with the tired look and the dark circles under her eyes?
 She’s the poor soul who has to do all that work, and she NEEDS to get paid enough to take herself out to dinner or shopping once in a while.
 That’s only fair.